Skip to main content

 Skull Horde Game Cover

-Skull Horde is a single player casual hack and slash game with fantasy, mystery and dark fantasy themes.
+Skull Horde is a single player casual hack and slash game with a mystery theme.
 It was developed by 8BitSkull and was released on April 10, 2026.
 It received positive reviews from players.

 Skull Horde is an auto battler dungeon crawler where you play as a flying skull necromancer.
 Find powerful loot and create overpowered builds.
 Summon a horde of skeletons in a battle of bone versus flesh!